ec-doris/laravel-cas/README.md

 password: Mellon
 ```

-The Workbench dashboard exposes `departmentNumber`, `department_number`, and `organisation` so the attribute-mapping behavior is visible during development.
+The Workbench dashboard exposes `name`, `email`, `departmentNumber`, `department_number`, and `organisation` so user creation and attribute-mapping behavior are visible during development.

 The GitHub Actions workflow runs the same verification flow on pushes and pull requests, so local and CI coverage stay aligned.